 ‘Blue is a surprisingly versatile color that can work all around the house’, says Kathryn Lloyd, color specialist at Crown Design Studio.
 ‘Its different tones have the power to convey a variety of moods, from bold to peaceful, so they can be easily introduced in any type of living room, no matter the size or style.’

-Blue’s adaptable nature means it works especially well in a living room, a part of the home that can take on many functions, from home office to playroom.
+Blue room ideas' adaptable nature means they work especially well in a living room, a part of the home that can take on many functions, from home office to playroom.

 Blue living room ideas

 To find out how to make decorating with blue and its many facets work for you, we spoke to design experts about their favorite blue living room ideas, and pulled together some stunning examples to inspire some blue-sky thinking.

 These will inspire you if you're looking for living room paint ideas, although we have included wallpaper below, too.

 While lighter shades are always the knee-jerk go-to for wall colors, blue is a hue that you really can dive deep into.

 ‘Darker colors can imbue a magical quality in your living room, maximizing its coziness’, says Patrick O’Donnell, brand ambassador at Farrow & Ball.
 ‘Colors such as the complex blue-green notes of [Farrow & Ball’s] Inchyra Blue would look elegant in a blue living room, paired with off-white woodwork such as Strong White in Estate Eggshell.
 Add notes of spice in burnt orange through accessories and furnishings.’

 2. Pair with white — or, even better, cream

 Whether you’re majoring in blue’s lighter or darker side, pairing it with a white is an easy win for refreshing blue living room color schemes.